PlayeRom/flightgear-addon-which-runway/README.md

 ## Keys

+The main window of the add-on supports the following keys:

 - `1` – switch to the Nearest tab.
 - `2` – switch to the Departure tab.
 - `3` – switch to the Arrival tab.